autocrossblog/autocrossblog_astro/src/content/post/2011-01-31-how-do-you-travel-with-your-video-equipment.md

 ---
-layout: post
+publishDate: 2011-01-31T19:42:27+00:00
-title: How do you travel with your video equipment?
+title: "How do you travel with your video equipment?"
-description: A blog post discussing how to travel with video equipment safely.
+excerpt: "A blog post discussing how to travel with video equipment safely."
-date: '2011-01-31T19:42:27+00:00'
-last_modified_at: 2024-10-09T13:21:54-05:00
-permalink: how-do-you-travel-with-your-video-equipment
-image:
+author: chris
+url: 'how-do-you-travel-with-your-video-equipment'
-categories: [ 350z, nissan, setup, photos, photography, camera, gopro ]
+tags:  [ 350z, nissan, setup, photos, photography, camera, gopro ]
+updateDate: 2024-10-09T13:21:54-05:00
 ---

 So this isn't the blog post I had intended to write today, but I think it's a useful one nonetheless.

 For those of you who autocross, or partake in any other motorsports.
 How do you travel with your video equipment?
 Discussion on where you mount your cameras and such, and what types of cameras will be left for another set of blog posts, but for now, how do you get your equipment to a race?